KeyleXiao/AutoClick/README.md

 Press the configured hotkey (default `F2`) to scan the screen for your templates.

+Enable **Auto Start** in the settings window if you want the start button to run all items from top to bottom automatically.
+When unchecked, only the currently selected item is executed when you press start.

 ## CLI Workflow Tool

 You can execute a sequence of template clicks directly from the command line using `cli_workflow.py`: